 All Spouse visa applicants must be sponsored by their partner who must be at least 18 years of age.

 To be eligible to apply for a Spouse visa as a married partner, the marriage must be legal under Australian law.

-To be eligible to apply for a Spouse visa as a de facto partner, the applicant must have been in the relationship for at least 12 months and the applicant is required to demonstrate a genuine commitment to their partner.
+To be eligible to apply for a Spouse visa as a de facto partner, the applicant must demonstrate at least 12 months of cohabitation with their Australian partner in the period immediately prior to lodging the visa application.
 The definition of a de facto partner extends to opposite and same-sex couples.

 Onshore Spouse visa applicants are required to hold a valid substantive visa and be in Australia at the time that the visa is granted.